-When bites happen on the owner’s property, where the animal resides, the owner might still be liable for resulting injuries.
-Texas is the second-highest state for the number of dog attacks against postal workers, totaling 491 in one recent year.
+When bites happen on an owner’s property, where the animal resides, the owner might still be liable for resulting injuries.
+Texas is the second-highest state for dog attacks against postal workers, totaling 491 in one recent year.
 Of these nearly 500 attacks, just over a quarter of them (127) happened in the Rio Grande Valley District.

-Texas adheres to a one bite rule.
-This rule holds an animal owner harmless the first time their animal bites another person.
+Texas adheres to a one-bite rule that holds an animal owner blameless the first time their animal bites another person.
 The legal theory behind the rule is that an owner who has no record or reason to believe their animal has dangerous tendencies should not have to take extraordinary safety precautions to protect others from their pet.
-However, after the animal bites a person, the owner is noticed as to their pet’s potentially dangerous behavior and can no longer claim immunity for future bites.
+But if the animal bites a person, the owner realizes their pet’s potentially dangerous behavior and can no longer claim immunity for future bites.